-2024 (LIS)2ER workshop: “Fighting poverty: measurement and policy challenges”
+2024 (LIS)2ER workshop: “Fighting poverty: Measurement and policy challenges”

 Poverty remains a critical issue worldwide, profoundly impacting not only low- and middle-income countries but also high-income ones.
 Addressing poverty is a top priority in global and national agendas.
 At the global level, the United Nations has underscored the urgency of eradicating poverty through the Sustainable Development Goals (SDGs), with Goal 1 calling for an end to poverty in all its forms everywhere by 2030.